2018 United States House of Representatives elections in New York: District 11

 The 11th district is located entirely in New York City and includes all of Staten Island and parts of southern Brooklyn.
 The incumbent was Republican Dan Donovan, who had represented the district since 2015.
 He was re-elected to a second term with 62% of the vote in 2016.

+Republican primary

+Former Congressman Michael Grimm, who resigned in 2014 after pleading guilty to federal tax fraud charges for which he served eight months in prison, challenged Donovan in the primary.